THE FUTURE OF HOUSING IS HERE

 Why did you select this location?

 How many residential units are planned?
-How many of those unit will be affordable?
+How many of those units will be affordable?

 What is a non-profit housing co-op?